biharibhau1/Ethara-Seat-Allocation-Project-Mapping-System/AI_PROMPTS.md

   landing page renders standalone (no sidebar) while `/dashboard`, `/employees`, `/seats`, `/assistant` share the app layout.

+## Prompt 6b – Department & Project Restructure

+> "some changes in ethara_seed.db like floor 1 has 980/1100, floor 2 has
+> 1053/1100... total no. of projects will 18-20... highest number of
+> member will be in fenrir and skyforge" (first pass), followed by:
+> "department 1. research and development has 25 members / growth has 100
+> / technical ~1500 / stem 2000 / non-stem remaining... in seating
+> arrangement, first sort department wise..." (second pass, layering
+> departments on top), then simplified further: "140 individual cabins is
+> too much, maximum it can go up to 30 cabins, 1 area is fixed for r&d
+> team, other for growth."

+Iterated through three versions of the seating model as the candidate's own thinking evolved, rather than guessing the end state up front:
+1. Per-floor occupied targets + 19 weighted projects (Skyforge/Fenrir
+   highest headcount).
+2. Added 5 fixed-headcount departments (R&D 25, Growth 100, Technical
+   1500, STEM 2000, Non-STEM remainder) mapped to project groups, with floors 1-2 as a combined "leadership" zone for R&D+Growth+promoted staff.
+3. Consolidated to a single leadership floor per the candidate's correction, with only 30 cabins (not 140) for promoted staff, and dedicated open-plan zones (not cabins) for the R&D and Growth teams specifically — this is the version that shipped.

+For the Non-STEM project names, Claude did a real web search on ethara.ai's actual service lines (RLHF/data-annotation/evaluation) rather than inventing generic names, landing on Text-to-Image Compare, Omni-ELO, Multimodal Annotation, Rubric Design, Dialogue Evaluation, Data Labeling Ops — all real categories of work that kind of company does.

+## Prompt 6c – Clickable Dashboard Stats

+> "all buttons like employees, total seats, occupied, available, reserved,
+> maintenance, pending allocation must be clickable and opens releted web
+> page."

+Made every `StatCard` an optional `<Link>` (falls back to a plain div if no `to` prop is given, so it doesn't force navigation everywhere).
+Routed each stat to a real filtered view: Employees → `/employees`; Total seats → `/seats`; Occupied/Available/Reserved/Maintenance → `/seats?status=X`;
+Pending allocation → `/employees?status=pending_allocation`.
+Since a
+status filter can span hundreds of seats across all 5 floors, the Floor Map page gained a second display mode — a paginated cross-floor list — instead of trying to force that into the existing single-zone grid.

 ## Prompt 7 – Testing

 Claude ran the app for real inside the sandbox rather than only